-Now we want to change the permissions of the nextcloud directory so that the web user, www-data in our case, can access it.
-Do this by running
+Change the permissions of the nextcloud directory so the web user, www-data in this case, can access it.
+Run the following:

 Alias /nextcloud "/var/www/nextcloud/" <Directory /var/www/nextcloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/nextcloud SetEnv HTTP_HOME /var/www/nextcloud </Directory>

-You should also use SSL with Nextcloud to protect login information and data, Apache installed on Ubuntu comes with a self-signed cert.
-To enable SSL using that cert run
+You should also use SSL with Nextcloud to protect login information and data.
+Apache installed on Ubuntu comes with a self-signed cert.
+To enable SSL using that certificate, run:

-[root@webserver]# a2enmod ssl [root@webserver]# a2ensite default-ssl [root@webserver]# service apache2 restart
+[root@instance]# a2enmod ssl [root@instance]# a2ensite default-ssl [root@instance]# service apache2 restart

 Now that everything is configured on the instance, open a browser and visit https://IP/nextcloud where IP is the IP address of your application instance.

 Enter an admin username and password for this installation.

 Next, scroll down and enter your database credentials:

 - The password is the password you set up for that user